‘Uber cool’: Anand Mahindra on Meghalaya CM's viral guitar video

 Here is his Instagram post:

 After the Meghalaya CM shared the video, it went viral.
-According to details, as quoted by news agency PTI, Sangma's performance, at the Roof Top Cafe in Tura on December 26, was part of a reunion of his rock band ‘Saga’.
+According to news agency PTI, Sangma's performance at the Roof Top Cafe in Tura on December 26 was part of a reunion of his rock band ‘Saga’.
 Meghalaya CM was once a member of the band during his college days in Delhi.

 ALSO READ: 'What an idea Sirji': Anand Mahindra's witty reply to user asking ₹1 Lakh to buy Mahindra share